 There’s no charge that is automatically expunged in California.
 If you want to get your matter dismissed when probation ends, call your attorney.
 As long as you did everything you were supposed to do and you didn’t violate your probation, you’re going to be in a good position to be successful.

 It is sometimes difficult to get certain cases expunged/dismissed if the person has violated their probation in any significant way.
 If you have a case that’s eligible to be expunged and you did everything that you were supposed to, then it really becomes a matter of a right to get your matter expunged.
 If you do the paperwork right, you’ve completed your probation, and haven’t had any violations, then it’s expected that the expungement will be granted.

-Does Having A Pending Criminal Case Bar Me From Having A Previous Record Expunged In California?
+Pending Criminal Case and Record Expunged In California

 For more information on Having A Record Expunged In California, a free initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (213) 542-0940 today.